cardano-foundation/developer-portal/docs/get-started/koios.md

 Koios provides an open-source & elastic API layer that allows you to query Cardano blockchain (across mainnet, testnet and guildnet network).
 The key flexibility from a consumer of Koios API is being able to use Koios as a light webservice or being able to run a Koios instance and optionally `extend` the query layer with automatic failover and high availability support across the globe.
 When running an instance, one is free to add additional endpoints to their individual service if they have a use case that may not need to be added upstream.

-Let's start with basics from consumer point of view, and then we can dive to a brief summary about running a Koios Instance as a provider (independently as well as stringing in to existing instances).
+Let's start with basics from consumer point of view, and then we can dive to a brief summary about running a Koios Instance as a provider (independently OR adding to existing members of Koios cluster).

 ## Usage

 ### API Documentation

 You can access API documentation [here](https://api.koios.rest).
 Koios leverages [PostgREST](https://postgrest.org/) to provide data, which means you can easily filter your data vertically as well as horizontally, and leverage in-built ordering/custom paging benefits as per the guide [here](https://api.koios.rest/#overview--api-usage).
-There isnt any centralised registry to be able to access the endpoints for most of the usage.
+There isn't any centralised registry to be able to access the endpoints for most of the usage.

-Each endpoint on the document provides a sample curl command that can be used to test using an example, which can be executed directly from the browser for testing as well.
+Each endpoint in the document provides a sample curl command that can be used to test using an example, which can be executed directly from the browser for testing as well.

 ![img](../../static/img/get-started/koios/1-usage.png)

 ### Limits

-If you're using Koios service remotely, there are certain measures to protection against spamming or potentially unknowingly cause a Denial-of-Service against instance providers.
+If you're using Koios service remotely, there are certain measures to protect against spamming or potentially unknowingly causing a Denial-of-Service against instance providers.
 Be sure to be mindful of the limits mentioned [here](https://api.koios.rest/#overview--limits).

 ## Feature Requests/Discussions